-The FI number is not fixed, it changes with the lifestyle you choose.
-It can be modified by asking challenging yet very simple questions
+The FI number is not fixed; it changes with your chosen lifestyle.
+However, it can be modified by asking challenging yet very simple questions.

-What do I want for my life to be?
+What do I want my life to be?

-It requires you to look within, to check if your values align with the way you spend your money and your time.
-It forces you to ask another question.
+It requires you to look within to check if your values align with how you spend your money and time.
+Then, it forces you to ask another question.

 Is it worth it?

-The thing that you are getting should be worth the money that you are exchanging your time with.
+What you are getting should be worth the money you are exchanging your time for.
 You must be awake enough to see that having everything is not the same as being fulfilled.
 That sometimes happiness does not come with a price tag.

-In the beginning of 2020, we did ask ourselves these questions.
+At the beginning of 2020, we did ask ourselves these questions.
 I opened my spreadsheet, and we analyzed our spending patterns.
-We found out that we were not putting our money on our happiness.
+We found out that we were not putting our money into our happiness.
 Putting our heads together, we came up with a plan.

 To only spend our money on the following:

-- The basic living expenses (home, utilities, groceries)
+- The primary living expenses (home, utilities, groceries)

 - Healthy plant-based meals cooked at home